 - Essential References

-This online guide explores how road traffic accidents caused by third-party negligence have the potential to cause brain injuries.
+This online guide explores how road traffic accidents caused by third-party negligence can cause brain injuries.
 In doing so, this online guide breaks down and discusses severe brain damage, how it is caused, its symptoms, and how the forceful impact of two vehicles colliding could have a detrimental outcome for the vehicle occupants.
-To provide a clearer understanding, this online guide aims to answer all of the relevant questions that you might have in relation to brain damage after a car accident.
+To provide a clearer understanding, this online guide aims to answer all of the relevant questions you might have concerning brain damage after a car accident.
 By the end of this guide, it should have successfully outlined;

 - Signs of brain damage after a car accident.